 The policy requires faculty members teaching distance education courses to employ at least two methods of verification to ensure student identities.
 The first method of verification is accomplished by the student logging into Canvas, our learning management system.
 To access all UTPB courses, students must login to Canvas uniqueness personal identifying username and secure password.
-This
+This is the primary method of student identity verification.
+The Distance Education Student Authentication Policy requires at least one additional student identification method within the distance learning course that has been determined and approved by the faculty or academic program.
+The second method of authentication must be explicitly stated in the syllabus.
+The second method of student authentication maybe:

-- Proctored exams using an approved photo ID. - Presentation of approved photo ID through a webcam and optional levels of proctoring during assessment. - Field or clinical experiences using an approved photo ID. - Synchronous or asynchronous video activities using an approved photo ID - In hybrid distance education courses, which have an in-person meeting component, the secondary method of student authentication may be accomplished (as is it may be done in hyflex and face-to face-courses) by in-person attendance monitoring as well as through required in-class instructor proctored examinations and other assessments. - Other Technologies or procedures, etc. (which must be detailed in the syllabus).
+- Proctored exams using an approved photo ID. - Presentation of approved photo ID through a webcam and optional levels of proctoring during assessment. - Field or clinical experiences using an approved photo ID. - Synchronous or asynchronous video activities using an approved photo ID. - In hybrid distance education courses, which have an in-person meeting component, the secondary method of student authentication may be accomplished (as is it may be done in hyflex and face-to face-courses) by in-person attendance monitoring as well as through required in-class instructor proctored examinations and other assessments. - Other Technologies or procedures, etc. (which must be detailed in the syllabus).

-If faculty require secondary method of verification for which students are charged a fee(e.g. face-toface proctoring at an off-campus site that charges a fee), this notification must be stated on the course schedule and in the course syllabus as well.
+If faculty require secondary method of verification for which students are charged a fee(e.g. face-to-face proctoring at an off-campus site that charges a fee), this notification must be stated on the course schedule and in the course syllabus as well.